 That said, Washington is an interesting hero for Miller.
 She’s not merely clever, but genuinely smart with a gift for computer programming.
 Which leads to the next point: she’s not a flat stereotype.
 For once, Miller makes a fully three-dimensional female character who is capable, sympathetic, and if not morally good than certainly on the side of right.
 Even more amazingly, the world he’s given her is an honest-to-god satire.
 I’m not kidding, the story doesn’t just play at being smart commentary, but actually is.
 Funny, too (though this is helped greatly by Dave Gibbon’s artwork and it’s sly detail.)

-All told, the Martha Stewart series includes a second mini-series and 5 one-shots.
+All told, the Martha Washington series includes a second mini-series and 5 one-shots.
 Which is maybe the biggest tragedy of the series, but they’re not very good.

 Sin City (1993)